mlynch/mlynch.github.com/_posts/2014-09-24-building-startup-midwest-madison.markdown

 Having spoken to everyone on this list, I am constantly impressed by how well they "get it," and I have many people on this list to thank for helping us fundraise and build our network.
 I hope I can give back to them in some way in the future.

-Then, of course, there are the angels and Angel Groups.
-Though unfortunately my conclusion with Wisconsin Angel Groups is to avoid them as the pain-to-capital ratio appears to be rather bad (ask anyone that has pitched or raised from one and you'll hear something similar most likely).

 Beyond the midwest firms, we are starting to see coastal firms like [Great Oaks](http://www.greatoaksvc.com/) focusing on the midwest (with investments in Madison firms like [EatStreet](http://eatstreet.com/) and [Fetch Rewards](http://www.fetchrewards.com/)), and even top-tier firms like Benchmark are [investing](http://techcrunch.com/2014/09/22/duo-security-12m-benchmark/?ncid=rss&utm_content=buffer3fa51&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer) in the midwest.

 The reality is there just aren't as many companies here period, and even fewer that are ready for VC dollars, so sometimes it seems like you are at a huge disadvantage when it comes to fundraising here.
 But I actually think the VC ecosystem in the Midwest is capable of supporting many more companies than we currently have, so you can stand out a bit more.